aws/aws-graviton-getting-started/README.md

  The 750 hours are calculated in aggregate across all regions.
 For details on terms and conditions of the free trial, please refer to the [EC2 FAQs](https://aws.amazon.com/ec2/faqs/).

 # Optimizing for Graviton
-Please refer [here](optimizing.md) for debugging and profiling information.
+Please refer [here](optimizing.md) for general debugging and profiling information.
+For detailed checklists on optimizing and debugging performance on Graviton, see our [performance runbook](perfrunbook/graviton_perfrunbook.md).

 # Recent software updates relevant to Graviton
 There is a huge amount of activity in the Arm software ecosystem and improvements are being